HAMNET-Access-Protocol/manual.hnap.de/docs/system_config.md

 ### Modulation and Coding scheme

 The system uses QAM modulation and convolutional coding at the PHY layer.
-By default, MCS0 (QPSK, 1/2rate code) is used.
+By default, MCS 0 (QPSK, 1/2 rate code) is used.
 You can manually set other MCS values for uplink and downlink as an argument to the client application.
 Downlink MCS can be set with the `-d` or
 `--dl-mcs` flag.
 Uplink MCS can be set with the `-u` or `--ul-mcs` flag.